bradsmialek/code-401-java-prework/02-prework-frontend.md

 ## Submitting Your Work
 1. Nothing is due for this portion of the prework.
 You are expected to know and understand how to use front end technologies.
-2. Many of the assignments, when we dive into Java require the usage of frontend technologies.
+2. Many of the assignments will require the use of frontend technologies.
 You are expected to make your projects "Client Ready", which means it is visually appealing to anyone who is viewing your site (such as a future employer).
-This is an important part of Web Development.
+This is an important part of web development.